RupeshKumar4511/Web-Designing-and-Development/README.md

 To replace all matches, use a regular expression with a /g flag (global match): var n = str.replace(/Microsoft/g, "IBM");

+To get the assci value
+ascii ch.charCodeAt(index)

+To get the character from ascii code String.fromCharCode(ascii)

+To check Integer :
+Number.isInteger()

 ```
 # Escape Sequence characters:
 Escape sequence characters in JavaScript are special combinations of characters that start with a backslash (\).